Sparse Checkpointing for Fast and Reliable MoE Training: Alternative Operator Ordering Schemes

-\item \textbf{Capacity-Aware Ordering.} For heterogeneous experts~\cite{hmoe, tcmoe} (\eg with different capacity factors), ordering can be weighted by utilization relative to capacity.
+\textbf{Capacity-Aware Ordering.} For heterogeneous experts~\cite{hmoe, tcmoe} (\eg with different capacity factors), ordering can be weighted by utilization relative to capacity, prioritizing those with lower relative utilization.
 If each expert $j$ in layer $l$ has a capacity factor $\mathcal{C}^l_j$ (maximum tokens it can process per batch), we define a capacity-normalized popularity score: